 Color copying is slower and more expensive but might be a feature you want your printer/copier to have if you intend to produce promotional materials for your small business, such as brochures, or copy color photos.
 Note that if you need high-quality color printing, you'll want to make sure you use high-quality paper, which is often more expensive than regular printer paper.

-As the main reason to buy a copier for your small or home office is the convenience, you'll want to be sure to choose a copier that's able to handle a variety of paper sizes and weights and other media, such as transparencies and index cards.
-Look for copiers that offer flatbed copying if you're concerned about copying from books or copying other objects that won't fit through a sheet feeder.
+Choose a copier that's able to handle a variety of paper sizes and weights and other media, such as transparencies and index cards.
+Look for copiers that offer flatbed copying if you're concerned about copying from books.
+Many have sheet feeders which are useful if you have to copy several papers at once.

 As a small business person, you have better things to do than refilling paper trays or feeding single sheets through a printer/copier.
 If you print/copy regularly look for a model with a paper capacity of at least 250 sheets or more.
 You'll also definitely want an automatic document feeder that holds at least 30 sheets.

 Printer/copiers that have no warm-up time are ideal for small and home offices, where the machine may be sitting idle for hours or days.
 High print/copy speeds are great, but won't save you any time if you have to wait minutes for the unit to warm up every time it comes out of sleep mode.
 Some printer/copiers now offer a first copy time of fewer than 10 seconds.